Giannis Voglis: Biography

-Voglis appeared mainly in theatre along with other famous actors and actresses including Elli Lambeti, Alekos Alexandrakis and Manos Katrakis.
-He was a member of Anatoli company during the 1980s.
+Voglis appeared mainly in theatre along with other famous actors and actresses including, Elli Lambeti, Alekos Alexandrakis and Manos Katrakis.
+He was a member of the Anatoli company during the 1980s.
 He participated in many publications as a narrator, he was participated even in directing.
 In October 2009, he became an artistic member of DIPETHE Patras from the public council of the theatre.
+He met his wife Miranda, who was from Scotland, in 1959.
+They married and had two sons.

 Death

 Voglis died on 20 April 2016, aged 78, in Athens.